Doctrinal Statement

 Angels & heavenly beings:

-We believe that there are powers and dominions currently in the heavenly places, which the church will replace in the age to come (Eph 1:21).
+We believe that angels are heavenly beings created by God who carry out His purposes and minister to those who will inherit salvation (Luke 1:19; Hebrews 1:7, 14).
+We believe that there are powers and dominions presently in the heavenly realms which the church will replace in the age to come (Ephesians 1:21).

 Gospel & Salvation: